 Helping Clients Establish a Trust in CA

 In estate planning, a trust can be established to easily transfer property and other assets to heirs after your passing.
 It not only sets forth your right to control your assets for as long as you are able, it also names the person that you want to control your assets should you become incapacitated.
 A properly structured revocable living trust, for example, can provide for your surviving spouse while still protecting the interests of your children.

-At Zahn Law Offices, APC, our Ventura estate planning attorneys provide full assistance with drafting trusts by helping your family activate the trust, and then protect it by ensuring that all necessary procedures and laws are followed.
+At Zahn Law Offices, APC, our Ventura trust attorneys provide full assistance with drafting trusts by helping your family activate the trust, and then protect it by ensuring that all necessary procedures and laws are followed.
 If you want to learn more about the different types of trusts available and which ones may be appropriate for you, check out the information below:

 - A revocable trust can be revoked or altered for the duration of your life, and is therefore treated as part of your estate and subject to taxation.
 After your death, the revocable trust automatically becomes irrevocable and its terms are carried out to your wishes.